 Yes, all Medicare and most private insurance will cover the cost of a Pelvic Floor Stimulator provided you meet certain criteria.

 Medicare patients are covered as long as the following conditions are met:

-- A diagnosis of Stress Urinary Incontinence, Urge Urinary Incontinence and/or Fecal Incontinence.
+- A diagnosis of Stress Urinary Incontinence, Urge Urinary Incontinence and/or Fecal Incontinence and Mixed Incontinence.